1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 3.md

     - A party that called fro true authentic reforsm calling for a detatchment from the United States.
     - This detachment has a significance of Cuba´s exporpriation of USA property, and
 3. Ortodox Party:
+	 - A splinter party from the Autentico Party in 1947, fed up with govermnet corruption, had nationalistic ideas.

 4. Fulgencio Batista: